App provides real-time information

-Approximate cost of project: $99,937, which was provided by the Great Lakes Restoration Initiative.
+Approximate cost: $99,937, which was provided by the Great Lakes Restoration Initiative

-Key partners (public and private): Great Lakes Restoration Initiative, Great Lakes Commission, LimnoTech, the eight Great Lakes states and the U.S. Environmental Protection Agency.
+Key partners: Great Lakes Restoration Initiative, Great Lakes Commission, LimnoTech, the eight Great Lakes states and the U.S. Environmental Protection Agency

-Results and accomplishments: The myBeachCast app has been downloaded more than 1,000 times.
+The myBeachCast app has been downloaded more than 1,000 times in the first few months it has been active.